 Penne Pomodoro

 When it comes to quick, inexpensive dinners, pasta always comes out on top.
+And knowing how to make pomodoro sauce will save you tons of time and effort in the future.

-My baked ziti, tortellini alfredo, and quick 25 minute sausage pasta are super tasty and sure to satisfy!
+My baked zititortellini alfredo, and quick 25 minute sausage pasta are super tasty and sure to satisfy!

 Ingredient Notes and Substitutions

-- Tomatoes – The exact variety of tomato isn’t make or break here.
+• Tomatoes – The exact variety of tomato isn’t make or break here.
 Any ripe, large, peeled tomato will make for a perfect penne pomodoro!

-- Basil, cut chiffonade style – Fresh basil tends to bruise very easily when torn or roughly chopped, which can affect its flavor.
+• Basil – Fresh basil tends to bruise very easily when torn or roughly chopped, which can affect its flavor.

-To do this, stack the leaves on top of one other, and roll them into a tight bundle.
-Then, use a sharp kitchen knife to slice thinly across the roll.
+To prevent this, cut your basil chiffonade style!
+Stack the leaves on top of one other, and roll them into a tight bundle.

-It looks fancy, but it sure is easy to do! - Parmesan – I always prefer to grate my cheese fresh off the block.
+• Parmesan – I always prefer to grate my cheese fresh off the block.
 You don’t get all of those preservatives that come with pre-shredded, bagged cheese.

-- Penne Pasta – I specify penne here because it’s one of my favorites, but any pasta will do!
+• Penne Pasta – I specify penne here because it’s one of my favorites, but any pasta will do!
 Spaghetti is another common choice for pasta al pomodoro.

-- Olive Oil – This is really just used to fry up the garlic, so you can swap in any healthier alternative that you like: vegetable oil, canola oil, or sunflower oil will do the trick.
+• Olive Oil – This is really just used to fry up the garlic, so you can swap in any healthier alternative that you like: vegetable oil, canola oil, or sunflower oil will do the trick.

 Just remember the flavor will change ever so slightly!

-Optional Ingredients for Tomato Basil Pasta
+Optional Ingredients for Penne al Pomodoro

-Add more veggies.
+• Add more veggies.

 Some great options include steamed or sauteed zucchini, eggplant, bell peppers, or even wilted baby spinach.

-Include some protein.
+• Include some protein.

 Ground turkey or chicken are a couple of leaner choices, and they would be incredibly tasty too.

-Use additional spices.
+• Use additional spices.

 Some people like a spicy pomodoro sauce for penne pomodoro.